lawrencekm/airtime-api-kenya/readme.md

 NGINX server for serving the encryption-related PHP files.
 Ensures proper routing and communication between the Node.js API and the PHP container.
 Exposed externally on port 8087.

-Encryption PHP (encryptphp)
-Contains PHP files necessary for encryption functionalities.
-Connected to the Node.js API and provides encryption services as required.
-Integrated into the internal Docker network.

 MongoDB and MongoDB Express (mongo, mongo-express) MongoDB database and MongoDB Express web-based administrative interface for data storage and management.